If you want to quit using drugs or are having trouble staying sober, you could benefit from addiction recovery meetings.

 5 Ways to Find Out if Addiction Recovery Meetings Can Benefit You

-Addiction recovery meetings and 12-step programs such as Narcotics Anonymous have been effective at helping addicts achieve sobriety for decades.
-If you’re struggling with addiction, or suspect you might have a problem with addiction, these groups can offer you the support and guidance you need to stay clean.
+Since their creation more than 60 years ago, addiction recovery meetings and 12-step programs such as Narcotics Anonymous are effective at helping users achieve sobriety.
+If you have an addiction or think you might, these groups can offer you support and guidance to stay clean.
 But first, you must determine whether you truly have a problem with addiction to know whether addiction recovery meetings can benefit you.

 Are you suffering from addiction and aren’t sure where to turn for help?
-Call our 24/7 confidential helpline at 800-934-1582(Who Answers?) to learn more about nearby support groups and drug rehab centers that can help you achieve sobriety.
+Call our 24/7 confidential helpline at 800-934-1582(Sponsored) to learn more about support groups and drug rehab centers around the nation.

 Here are five ways to determine whether going to addiction recovery meetings can help you stop using and achieve sobriety.